brentp/hugo-blog/content/post/variant-filter.md

 <!--more-->

-In rare, mendelian disease research, given a trio of affected kid and healthy mom and healthy dad, we seek genetic variation that can explain the "phenotype" in the kid.
+In rare, mendelian disease research, given a trio of an affected kid, healthy mom and healthy dad, we seek genetic variation that can explain the "phenotype" in the kid.
 In this scenario, either [recessive](https://medlineplus.gov/ency/article/002052.htm) or [de novo (dominant)](https://www.cancer.gov/publications/dictionaries/genetics-dictionary/def/de-novo-mutation)